facebook pixel Skip to Main Content

 Admission and Program Requirements

-Candidates for the M.Ed. of School Psychological Examiner must meet all college and university requirements for admission and retention.
-Preference is given to applicants with an undergraduate major in psychology or education (including special education) and a GPA above 3.0.
+Candidates for the M.Ed. in School Psychological Examiner must meet the ISU Graduate School admissions requirements for admission and retention Preference is given to applicants with an undergraduate major in psychology or education (including special education) and a GPA above 3.0.
 Applications must include at least two letters of recommendation and a personal statement of interest and goals.
 The preferred deadline to be considered for summer semester admission is January 1st.
 If there is availability, we do accept some competitive students after January 1st.
 Our program admits about six to eight students each year.

 Our students usually enter the program with a bachelors's degree and complete their M.Ed. of School Psychological Examiner before being accepted to continue their study toward an Ed.S. degree.
 Other master’s degree majors in a closely related field may be approved upon recommendation of the selection committee.
 However, they may be required to take additional, prerequisite coursework.